larson-adam/machine-learning-tutorial/TUTORIAL.md

-Absolutely!
-I’ve adjusted the README.md to include explanations and annotations for terminology and concepts when they are first mentioned in the tutorial.
-Here’s the revised version:
+Certainly!
+Here’s an updated version of the README.md with more concise explanations of the training metrics and a detailed explanation of the TrainingArguments parameters.